 Donations must be accompanied by at least two valuations of the current market value of the gift, provided by approved valuers.
 The cost of obtaining valuations specifically for this program can also be claimed as a tax related expense.

-If you are considering making a donation to the State Library under the Cultural Gifts Program please contact the Collection Liaison Team.
+If you are considering making a donation under the Cultural Gifts Program please contact the Collection Liaison Team.